Sinkyone Wilderness State Park

 Itching for a remote and scenic experience along the California Coast?
 Sinkyone Wilderness State Park might be the best way to scratch that itch.
-This state park is one of the most remote coastal stretches along the Pacific Coast of California.
+This state park is one of the most remote coastal stretches along the Pacific Coast of California and it has several beaches that you can drive to and others that require backpacking.

-Trailheads along the way lead to remote dark sand beaches.
-Only one of the beaches can be driven to and that is Usal Beach which has a campground and attracts Jeep groups in the summer months.
+Trailheads along the way lead to remote dark sand beaches, but only one of the beaches along Usal Road can be driven to, and that is Usal Beach which has a campground too.
+Driving on Usal Beach used to be allowed (really tolerated), but the state parks department has decided to stop it despite the backlash from Jeep groups who camped there and played on the beach with their rigs.

 Another way to see this park is by hiking The Lost Coast Trail.
-Backpackers on this trail will pass by each of the beaches in the park and will have to camp in the wilderness camps along the way.
+Backpackers on this trail will pass by each of the beaches in the park and will have to shelter at the wilderness camps along the way.
 It’s a long trek of about 13 miles on this meandering and undulating trail from Usal Beach to the visitor center.
+Note that the north end of The Lost Coast Trail is not in Sinkyone Wilderness State Park, but if you are interested, it begins in the town of Shelter Cove which is home to the famous Black Sands Beach.

 Prepare for foggy cool coastal weather in Northern California.
 This is a rugged mountainous area and the ocean air collides with the hillsides often creating foggy or rainy conditions.